Urobobros/SimpleWhpDemo/FAR_PLANNING.md

 3. **Interrupt Support** – implement BIOS interrupts (`INT 0x10` and `INT 0x13`) and establish an interrupt descriptor table.
 4. **Disk I/O** – add disk image loading and implement BIOS disk services for reading sectors.
 5. **Interactive Demo** – run a real-mode program that prints “Hello from CGA” and document how to execute it in the repository README.
+6. **Full CGA Video Memory** – after the above milestones are complete, implement a full 80×25 CGA text buffer similar to PCem for richer text output.

 ## Implementation Status
 Progress on the roadmap items is tracked below: